-While a like-minded bash list of “Colleges to Avoid” would titillate, it would also be disingenuous and ultimately unhelpful to prospective college students.
+To those expecting a straightforward bash-list of institutions that we do not think highly of—we apologize for disappointing you.
+The internet is littered with “clickbait” lists of this ilk and, we get it, they’re fun.
+Unfortunately while a pure and simple list of “Colleges to Avoid” would titillate, it would also be disingenuous and ultimately unhelpful to prospective college students.
 This is due to the fact that the colleges that should be avoided are context-dependent and will vary by individual circumstance.
 Factors such as geographic location, the strength of the applicant, and family income level are all determining factors.
-If you’re on any kind of post-secondary budget, there are a litany of schools that should be avoided; in fact there may be hundreds or even in excess of 1,000 schools that you will want to avoid.
+If you’re on any kind of postsecondary budget, there are a litany of schools that should be avoided; in fact there may be hundreds or even in excess of 1,000 schools that you will want to avoid.

-For any money-conscious college student paying exorbitant tuition amounts and taking on large quantities of debt for the sake of attending a low-to-moderately prestigious school can be a monumental mistake.
-Unless you’re paying in excess of 40K on a school that can provide you with a high return on your investment—a proposition that is many times more dependent on your area of study than the name brand of the university—it is worth pursuing better, lesser-known values on the marketplace.
+For any money-conscious college student, paying exorbitant tuition amounts and taking on large quantities of debt for the sake of attending a low-to-moderately prestigious school can be a monumental mistake.
+Unless they are paying in excess of $80k on a school that can provide them with a high return on their investment—a proposition that may be more dependent on their desired field than the name brand of the university—it is worth pursuing better values in the higher education marketplace.

-As you will see, many of the schools that you, personally, should avoid are not “bad” schools by any means.
-In fact, quite often they are excellent institutions, but not at all worth the sticker price when weighed against other choices, that educational consumers, stunningly, rarely even pause to consider.
+As you will see, many of the schools that students should avoid are not “bad” schools by any means.
+In fact, quite often they are excellent institutions, but not at all worth the sticker price when weighed against other choices that educational consumers, stunningly, rarely even pause to consider.

-Duke University, for example, has an intimidating price tag of $44,000, yet the average price actually paid by attendees is $19,000 per year.
-Families making a net income under $75,000 per year pay an average of just over 14k per year, a 68% savings.
-The average student debt incurred each year of undergraduate study at Duke is $7,300, across all income levels.
-On top of the reasonable price of attendance a degree from Duke, thanks to its reputation and powerful alumni network can lead to a high return on investment.
+Duke University, for example, has an intimidating $81,000+ cost of attendance (COA).
+A family making $75,000 per year in annual income might conclude that their teenager, while brilliant, has no chance at becoming a Blue Devil—it’s just an economic impossibility.
+However, one look at the net price paid by Duke undergrads whose families make $75k-110k income reveals an average cost of “just” $18,000 per year.
+While still a lot of money, a $15,000 cost of attendance is closer to state school levels.
+The average student debt incurred during undergraduate study at Duke is $24,000, across all income levels.
+On top of the reasonable price of attendance, a degree from Duke, thanks to its reputation and powerful alumni network, can lead to a high return on investment.

-No one would put Ursinus on a generic list of “schools to avoid.”
-It’s a terrific liberal arts school that easily cracks Princeton Review’s Top 379 Colleges and is even a featured school in the legendary Loren Pope book, Colleges that Change Lives.
-However, for students lacking unlimited education funds, crossing Ursinus off of their list may be an extremely wise decision.
+No one would put Whittier on a generic list of “schools to avoid.”
+It’s a reputable school that cracks many “top college” guidebooks.
+However, for students lacking unlimited education funds, crossing Whittier off of their list may be an extremely wise decision.

 While our previous example pits a top-flight school against a lesser, but still very competitive school, there are countless examples of schools that charge high tuition, offer minimal aid, and do not provide students with top-flight job prospects needed to pay down the debt they accrue.

-Take, for example, The University of Tampa, a private school that costs over 30 grand a year in tuition alone.
-The net price, what students actually end up paying, is roughly 27k and family income plays a minimal role in the distribution of aid.
-Those in the lowest bracket pay the same 27k as everyone else.
-As a result the mean debt load a student graduates with is $45,000, a number which easily eclipses the average salary a University of Tampa grad will find early in their career.
-Therefore, a cost-conscious teen should avoid The University of Tampa.
+Take, for example, Bryant University, a private school costing close to $66,000 per year (full COA).
+Family income plays a minimal role in the distribution of aid, meaning that those in the lowest bracket still pay close to $32k per year; those making $110k+ will pay $42,000.
+As a result, the mean debt-load a student graduates with is around $57,000, a number which eclipses the average salary a Bryant grad will find early in their career.
+Therefore, a cost-conscious teen should avoid this university.

-We’re not picking on The University of Tampa.
+We’re not picking on Bryant.
 There are countless other schools with similarly disheartening numbers.
-Other universities where the average students is saddled with a 5-figure debt total every year in which they are enrolled include Ohio Wesleyan, Xavier, Loyola-New Orleans, and most likely, a handful of less-selective regional private institutions not far from your home.
+Other universities where the average student is saddled with a 5-figure debt total every year in which they are enrolled (cumulative debt exceeds $40k) include Drexel University, Kettering University, Ithaca College, and most likely, a handful of moderately-to-less selective private institutions not far from your home.

-CT’s bottom line: If you do your homework, the colleges and universities that grace your personal “avoid” list may surprise and, on the contrary, schools that you may never have considered as being financially within-reach may end up as viable options.
-If this piece left you craving actual list-lists, please google “32 Unforgettable Justin Bieber Mishaps” or “21 Diva Diet Secrets” and brace yourself for a full-on brain melt.
+If you do your homework, the colleges and universities that grace your personal “avoid” list may surprise and, on the contrary, schools that you may never have considered as being financially within-reach may end up as viable options.